A Double Machine Learning Approach to Combining Experimental and Observational Data

 In the presence of an unobserved confounder, it is not possible to consistently estimate the ATE using just observational data without any additional untestable assumptions.
-In this section, we present an estimator that combines experimental and observational data to consistently estimate the ATE even if conditional ignorability (A4) is violated.
-Further, if all of A1 -- A6 are satisfied, then the estimator is efficient and asymptotically normal.
-As an aside, the case where A4 holds but A3 is violated is already handled in the literature where standard doubly robust estimators using the observational data are shown to be efficient and asymptotically normal \citep{chernozhukov2018double}.
+This section presents a regular and asymptotically normal estimator that combines experimental and observational data to consistently estimate the ATE when \textit{conditional ignorability (A4) is violated} but \textit{external validity (A3) holds.}